-Rain or Shine is hoping to hush the skeptics and naysayers by maximizing its win-once incentive against San Miguel as the PBA Season 50 Commissioner’s Cup quarterfinals continue later tonight at the Ynares Center in Antipolo.
+Rain or Shine is hoping to silence the skeptics by maximizing its win-once incentive against San Miguel as the PBA Season 50 Commissioner’s Cup quarterfinals continue later tonight at the Ynares Center in Antipolo.

-The Elasto Painters have the chance to reach the semis quickly by dispatching the Beermen in their 5:15 p.m.bout, but many are curious if they would be able to make good use of their playoff advantage, given their recent history.
+The Elasto Painters have the chance to reach the semis quickly by dispatching the Beermen in their 5:15 PM bout.
+However, many wonder if they can make good use of their playoff advantage, given their recent history.

-Questions have arisen about their ability to go deeper into the conference following a wobbly end to their preliminaries, which witnessed the crew lose three of their last five games after a blazing 7-0 start into the midseason tilt.
+Questions have come up about their ability to go deeper into the conference following a wobbly end to their preliminaries.
+The crew lost three of their last five games after a blazing 7-0 start to the midseason tilt.

-They still managed to finish as the third seed with a 9-3 record, but the luck of the draw got them bracketed with a Beermen side that’s proven one too many times in the past that it could overcome twice-to-win disadvantages.
+They still managed to finish as the third seed with a 9-3 record, but the luck of the draw found them bracketed with a Beermen side that’s proven many times in the past that it can overcome twice-to-win disadvantages.

-SMB, furthermore, is coming into the playoffs on a roll, having won its last three games of the eliminations to finish with a 7-5 card, leaving Coach Leo Austria pleased as his charges have now gotten into a groove after a shaky start.
+SMB, furthermore, is coming into the playoffs on a roll, having won its last three games of the eliminations to finish with a 7-5 card.
+It left Coach Leo Austria pleased as his charges have now gotten into a groove after a shaky start.

 “We don’t want to get into the quarterfinals in a losing manner,” he said after their 116-104 victory over Phoenix last May 9.
 “What I’ve taught the team is to let us respect the game, let us be consistent on our winning attitude.”